15 New Ways to Use Your Slow Cooker This Summer

-You might think the slow cooker is an appliance made for the fall and winter months, when you're craving heavy soups, stews, and braises, but it can be just as useful in the summer for many reasons.
-One, it doesn't heat up your kitchen.
-Yes, you can cook a full roasted chicken without having to suffer through hours of a sweltering kitchen.
-Second, who wants to spend time inside during the summer?
+You might think the slow cooker is an appliance made for the fall and winter months, when you’re craving heavy soups, stews, and braises, but it can be just as useful in the summer.
+How?
+A slow cooker won’t heat up your kitchen and lets you spend time outside!

 Upgrade your shredded chicken made in the slow cooker with a handful of spices and you have the perfect base for chicken tacos.
-Then all it takes is a few sliced veggies, some salsa and guacamole, and you're all set for Taco Tuesday (or Taco Any-Day-of-the-Week, really).
+Then all it takes is a few sliced veggies and some salsa and guacamole and you’re all set for Taco Tuesday (or Taco Any-Day-of-the-Week, really).

 The best part about making ratatouille in the summer is that all the vegetables you put inside are at their peak, which means your stew goes from delicious to amazing without any extra effort.
 Making it in the slow cooker saves you time and prevents you from having to stand over a hot stove.